 Believe in possibilities—even if you have to push against norms

-“I never felt like an imposter until people called me out for things they didn’t think I should be doing,” said Heron Preston, artist, creative director, designer, and DJ affiliated with both his own label and the brand Off-White.
+“I never felt like an imposter until people called me out for things they didn’t think I should be doing,” said Heron Preston, artist, creative director, designer, and DJ affiliated with his own label.
 He knew since he was a child that he was going to design dream worlds.
 Following his intuition led him to architecture, t-shirt design, photography, fashion, music, and maybe in the future, his own restaurant: “When I was young, there was never even an idea of being an imposter.
 There were no borders or guardrails or boxes.”

 Preston only began to feel like an imposter when other people began to place boxes around his work.
 “Unhappiness projected onto other people is what gets in the way.
 People don’t believe that something is possible, and they project that on you, which makes you wonder if you’re doing the right thing.”
 His solution to overcoming feelings of imposter syndrome is simple: ignore the boxes and surround yourself with a good support system.
 “I step out of the box all the time.
 My friends support it and I support my friends.
 You get in trouble when you allow in outsider perspectives that don’t align with your intuition.”